bunnybooboo/learning-path/rust/rust-essentials/notes.md

 As I'm using Arch Linux the terminal command to install Rustup is `sudo pacman -Sy rustup`.
 For other version head over to https://github.com/rust-lang-nursery/rustup.rs

-Rust uses a similar compilation method to C (clang) where you would make >> install >> execute.
+Rust uses a similar compilation method to C (clang) where you would `make` >> `install` >> execute.
 The one for Rust is called rustc, where you write >> compile >> execute.

 Rust uses a package and dependency manager called Cargo.
 This in my brain at least is starting to building something more along the lines of Ruby Gems.
 I've done a rather brief tutorial on Ruby on Rails so excuse my ignorance if I've technically not got that right.
 Please feel free to correct me in any of my writings!
+Cargo is evoked using `cargo new` >> `cargo build` >> `cargo run`.
+It even has your back by creating a binary file by adding `--bin` to the 'new' process. i.e. you would evoke using `cargo new your_unicorn_project --bin`